Bawdeswell: Places of interest

-Adam's Pit is a small pond/wildlife sanctuary situated at the junction of Dereham Road and Paradise Lane immediately to the north of the A1067 road.
-It is held in trust by the Parish Council and has recently been transformed from a muddy overgrown pond to a well-managed wildlife conservation area.
-Financial assistance has been received from Norfolk County Council who have also given advice.
-The origin of its name is unknown.

 Schools

 A free school for twelve boys from Bawdeswell and eight from Foxley was endowed by John Leeds esq. in 1728.
 From about 1828 there was a school in The Old Workhouse building with up to seventy pupils.

 The current village primary school was built in 1875 for Bawdeswell, Bylaugh and Foxley at the sole expense of the Rev Henry Lombe of Bylaugh Hall, who was the Lord of the Manor.
 His family crest is on the front with the motto "PROPOSITI TENAX" (Firm of Purpose).
-The school had a roll of 100 as of May 2016.
-Arrangements are now in hand for the school to join the 'Synergy Multi Academy Trust' headed by Reepham School by spring 2017.

 Most secondary school children attend Reepham High School.